alokkumarr/my-big-project-/doc/development.md

 4. Configure Docker to allocate at least 8 GB memory and the maximum number of CPUs for containers

+Note: There is currently an incompatibility with Java 9 (SAW Transport Service gives a "scala.reflect.internal.MissingRequirementError" errors when building), so Java 8 specifically must be used.

 Note: Instructions for how to set up the above on a Mac can be found in the [Mac setup instructions](development-mac.md).